I-M-G/RockPaperScissors/README.md

 Game logic is complete.
 Finds the winner and outputs to the console and screen.

 Needs CSS work:
--Better color theme.
+- Better color theme.
--Add responsiveness for mobile.
+- Add responsiveness for mobile.